zalando-nakadi/fahrschein/README.md

 ### Publishing

-For event publishing, the `Request` body can also get gzip-encoded by Fahrschein, if enabled when building the RequestFactory.
+For event publishing, the `Request` body can also get compressed by Fahrschein, if enabled when building the RequestFactory.
-For this, you need to pass `ContentEncoding.GZIP`, or if compression is undesired, pass `ContentEncoding.IDENTITY`.
+For this, you need to pass either `ContentEncoding.GZIP`, `ContentEncoding.ZSTD`, or if compression is undesired, pass `ContentEncoding.IDENTITY`.
-In the future, we may support other encoding formats, like Zstandard.
+Zstandard compression was added in version `0.21.0`.

 ## Fahrschein compared to other Nakadi client libraries